The Convent of Jesus and Mary

 We have fourteen research associates in the student body, ranging from Year 9 to Year 13.

 The Research Associates are led by the Head Girl at the school who is supported by two students from Year 12.

-A list of current research topics for the academic year 2018-19 follows:
+Research topics for the academic year are:

 1. Space origins

 5. Distribution of populations